Skip to contents

 Please don’t store the API-key on your device unless encrypted or in a keyring, as this may compromise data safety.
 Log in to your REDCap server and retrieve the token when needed.

-Type the correct webaddress of your REDCap server.
+Type the correct web address of your REDCap server.

 The module will validate the information and you can click “Connect”.